BadDre/CNE310_BadDre/README.md

-# This script will call a function  function called 'ip_to_operating_system'.
-This function will take the last octet of an IP address
+# CNE310 HomeWork IP sorting function

-(0-255) and returns “Linux” or “Windows” depending on if the octet is even or odd.
+This script will call a function  function called 'ip_to_operating_system'.
+This function will take the last octet of an IP address(0-255) and returns “Linux” or “Windows” depending on if the octet is even or odd.
 If a user enters 0, it will report “Router”.

 ## Getting Started